Jordanian Citizenship by Investment

 - ⚠Criminal record under Jordanian or international law

-- ⚠Known or suspected ties to entities hostile to Jordanian national security
+- ⚠Known or suspected associations with entities deemed a threat to Jordanian national security

 Approved Agents